justusdecker/Application-Manager/docs/auto-docs.md

 # ./src/backend/flask_main.py

-# ./src/backend/jobs.py
+# ./src/backend/logic.py

 ## delete_job
 Deletes the entry of a job in the Database.
-Redirects to show_jobs
+Redirects to show_jobs with id = -1

 ## read_job
-Shows the information about a Job
+Shows the information about a Job redirect to itself with data id if data id is not input

 ## update_job
-For updating an existing Job in the Database
+For updating an existing Job in the Database redirect to itself with data id if data id is not input
 GET:
     Let the user create a new job
 POST:
     Adds the Job to the Database
-    Redirects to show_jobs
+    Redirects to show_jobs with id = -1
-!
-Has no ID verification

 ## create_job
 For creating a new Job in the Database